THE TEAMS

 The 2020s

-Flush with almost limitless money, the Dodgers further strengthened not by dipping into the farm but poaching from outside the gates, bringing in All-Star talent in Mookie Betts, Freddie Freeman and Trea Turner.
-Along with an uncannily stingy pitching staff from which coaches turned water into wine, the Dodgers have hit juggernaut mode—winning at an historically unparalleled rate.
-But dynastic aspirations have proven elusive; though the Dodgers won a World Series in the pandemic-shortened 2020 season, they have otherwise fallen short of their goal with disappointing early dropouts in the postseason.
+Flush with almost limitless money, the Dodgers further strengthened not by dipping into the farm but poaching from outside the gates, bringing in All-Star talent in Mookie Betts, Freddie Freeman and Shohei Ohtani.
+Along with an uncannily stingy pitching staff from which coaches turned water into wine, the Dodgers hit juggernaut mode—winning at an historically unparalleled rate.
+The only disappointment was that the team, favored to win it all virtually every year, didn’t—nevertheless settling for long-overdue world titles in 2020 and 2024.

 Highlights of the Dodgers’ History on This Great Game: